ravi-devarakonda/lamp/README.md

 LAMP Automated
 ================

-This rep is to test automated LAMP setup using Vagrant &amp; Puppet
+Test automated LAMP setup using Vagrant &amp; Puppet

 **Additional documentation to install puppet modules which will install apache and my sql**